artalar/reatom/README.md

 ## Advanced example

 The core package is already profitable and you could use only it as a most simple and featured solution for your state and logic management.
-If you want to solve common system logic with advanced libraries to care more optimizations and UX tasks - continue and check this small guid out.
+If you want to solve common system logic with advanced libraries to care more optimizations and UX tasks - continue and check this small guide out.

 This example is close to real life and shows the complexity of interactive UI.
 It is a simple search input with debouncing and autocomplete.
 It uses [GitHub API](https://docs.github.com/en/rest/reference/search#search-issues-and-pull-requests) to fetch issues by query.
 The limitations of this API are described in [GitHub docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
 We need to reduce the number of requests and retry them if we hit the limit.
 Also, we need to cancel all previous requests if a new one is created, to prevent race conditions - when the previous request resolves after the new one.